rickrhone/TTSTechTalentSelectTheHartford/README.md

 - **Objective:** Using JavaScript and Chrome Developer Tools:

-  - Debug the code provide
+  - Debug the code provided
   - Print the ants go marching in the correct order
   - Select different nodes on the DOM